sarahpagan/558-project3/Some_College_or_Technical_School.md

   select(Diabetes, everything())
 ```

-Next, we filter the data for the education level: No School or
+Next, we filter the data for the education level: Some College or
-Elementary.
+Technical School.
 Here’s the final data frame:

 ``` r
 edu_data <- filter(diabetes, Education == params$edu_level)
 edu_data
 ```

-    ## # A tibble: 4,217 × 22
+    ## # A tibble: 69,910 × 22
     ##    Diabetes            HighBP HighChol CholCheck   BMI Smoker Stroke HeartDiseaseorAttack
     ##    <fct>               <fct>  <fct>    <fct>     <dbl> <fct>  <fct>  <fct>
-    ##  1 No_Diabetes         High … High Ch… Chol Che…    38 Yes    No     No
+    ##  1 No_Diabetes         High … High Ch… Chol Che…    24 No     No     No
-    ##  2 Diabetes_or_Predia… High … High Ch… Chol Che…    28 Yes    No     Yes
+    ##  2 Diabetes_or_Predia… High … High Ch… Chol Che…    30 Yes    No     Yes
-    ##  3 Diabetes_or_Predia… No Hi… High Ch… Chol Che…    32 No     No     Yes
+    ##  3 No_Diabetes         High … High Ch… Chol Che…    34 Yes    No     No
-    ##  4 Diabetes_or_Predia… High … High Ch… Chol Che…    25 Yes    No     Yes
+    ##  4 No_Diabetes         No Hi… No High… Chol Che…    26 Yes    No     No
-    ##  5 No_Diabetes         High … No High… Chol Che…    35 Yes    No     No
+    ##  5 Diabetes_or_Predia… No Hi… No High… Chol Che…    23 Yes    No     No
-    ##  6 No_Diabetes         High … High Ch… Chol Che…    45 Yes    No     Yes
+    ##  6 No_Diabetes         No Hi… No High… Chol Che…    28 Yes    No     No
-    ##  7 Diabetes_or_Predia… High … High Ch… Chol Che…    25 Yes    No     No
+    ##  7 Diabetes_or_Predia… High … No High… Chol Che…    27 No     No     No
-    ##  8 No_Diabetes         High … High Ch… Chol Che…    37 Yes    No     No
+    ##  8 Diabetes_or_Predia… High … High Ch… Chol Che…    34 Yes    Yes    No
-    ##  9 Diabetes_or_Predia… High … No High… Chol Che…    30 No     No     No
+    ##  9 No_Diabetes         No Hi… No High… Chol Che…    22 No     No     No
-    ## 10 No_Diabetes         No Hi… High Ch… Chol Che…    36 No     No     No
+    ## 10 No_Diabetes         No Hi… No High… Chol Che…    26 Yes    No     No
-    ## # ℹ 4,207 more rows
+    ## # ℹ 69,900 more rows
     ## # ℹ 14 more variables: PhysActivity <fct>, Fruits <fct>, Veggies <fct>,
     ## #   HvyAlcoholConsump <fct>, AnyHealthcare <fct>, NoDocbcCost <fct>, GenHlth <fct>,
     ## #   MentHlth <dbl>, PhysHlth <dbl>, DiffWalk <fct>, Sex <fct>, Age <fct>,